Saif-Shines/progress-reporter/README.md

 3. **Repository Access**: Make sure your GitHub token has access to all repositories you want to track.

 4. **Channel ID Format**: Slack channel IDs should start with `C` (public channels) or `G` (private channels).

+5. **Claude API Error**: If you get Claude API errors, make sure your API key is valid and has sufficient credits.

 ### Debug Mode